Work-in-progress presentations

 - (15min) Work-in-progress presentation

-- (5-10min) As a group, do the following:
+- (5min) As a group, do the following:

 - Make sure the audience is all on the same page: are there any aspects of the presentation that need to be clarified?
-Details that someone at the table wasn’t able to follow?
+Details that someone at the group wasn’t able to follow?
 Technical terms that need definition?

 - Select 2 audience members to reflect the presenter’s problem back – have them restate the problem in their own words.
 Ask the presenter: did they understand the problem correctly?